troglobit/mg/README.md

   tested on OmniOS and OpenIndiana, sync with Mg from OpenBSD 7.0
 * Apr 10, 2023: Mg v3.6, sync with OpenBSD, improved ctags support
 * Aug 13, 2023: Mg v3.7, sync with OpenBSD, improved usability
+* Jul 8, 2026: Mg v4.0, initial UTF-8 support by Joachim Wiberg

 See the source distribution for the list of [AUTHORS][].

-[^1]: This project has been extensively tested on Debian GNU/Linux,
+[^1]: This project has been extensively tested on Debian GNU/Linux, Ubuntu,
-	Ubuntu, CentOS, Fedora, Alpine Linux, Solaris/Illumos based systems like OmniOS, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, MSYS2, as well as a few embedded Linux systems using musl libc and uClibc-ng.
+      CentOS, Fedora, Alpine Linux, Solaris/Illumos based systems like OmniOS, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, MSYS2, as well as embedded Linux systems using musl libc and uClibc-ng.

 Origin & References
 -------------------